Edakkal caves: Petroglyphs

 These are not technically caves, but rather a cleft, rift or rock shelter approximately 96 ft by 22 ft, a 30 ft fissure caused by a piece of rock splitting away from the main body.
 On one side of the cleft is a rock weighing several tons that covers the cleft to form the 'roof' of the cave.
 The carvings are of human and animal figures, tools used by humans and of symbols yet to be deciphered, suggesting the presence of a prehistoric settlement.

 The petroglyphs inside the cave are of at least three types.
 The oldest may date back to over 8,000 years.
 Evidence suggests that the Edakkal caves were inhabited several times at different points in history.

 The caves were discovered by Fred Fawcett, a police official of the erstwhile Malabar state in 1890, who immediately recognised their anthropological and historical importance.
 He wrote an article about them, attracting the attention of scholars.

-The cave is also called "Ampukuthy Mala" as it is believed that Rama's sons Lava and Kusha created the cave by striking arrows on the mountain.